20 Drop Fade Haircuts Ideas – New Twist On A Classic

 The drop fade is a technique that most (if not all) barbers will be able to do, but some of them may not know it by name.
 Because of this, we recommend finding a picture of the kind of drop fade you want and showing it to your barber so you can get the most accurate drop fade haircut.

-The drop fade is a variation on the skin fade, so a skin fade is what you’ll want to ask your barber for.
+The drop fade is a variation of the skin fade, so a skin fade is what you’ll want to ask your barber for.
 But you need to be specific here––getting a drop fade isn’t as simple as asking for a skin fade.

 Here’s what you need to ask your barber for in order to get a drop fade: You want the fade to create an arc over your ear so that the fade “drops.”
 That is, the fade is lower behind the ear than it is in front of the ear.
 Again, this can be somewhat difficult to describe, so make sure to bring a picture.

-(Note: Some barbers use “taper” in place of “fade,” so if your barber looks a bit confused when you ask for a fade, ask for a taper instead.
+Note: Some barbers use “taper” instead of “fade,” so if your barber looks a bit confused when you ask for a fade, ask for a taper instead.
 The fade should be blended so that there’s a gradual fade all the way up.

-How to Maintain the Drop Fade
+How to Maintain the Drop Fade?

 Since the drop fade is a fairly meticulous style, it will require regular trips to the barbershop.
 If you want to maintain it and keep the fade nice and tidy, then visiting your barber routinely is a must.